Tristan und Isolde

 Tristan und Isolde, August 2025

-Shatterbrain Production / Regents Opera, The Arcola Theatre, Grimeborn Festival
+Shatterbrain Productions / Regents Opera, The Arcola Theatre, Grimeborn Festival

 Director: Guido Martin-Brandis; Designer: Caitlin Abbott; Lighting Designer: David Cunningham